harukihirasawa/Rectangle_fit/README.md

 *   optim - Toggles profile optimization of the rectangles.
 (DEFAULT = True)
 *   display - Toggles display of graphs (DEFAULT = False)
 *   if_arr - Toggles image imput type from string input to numPy array input.
 (DEFAULT = False)

+###### Output:
+*   "filename"_metadata.dat  - .dat file containing the metadata for the rectangles in a human friendly format.
+*   "filename"_featuredata.csv - .csv file containing values for every features detected for further analysis outside of this program.
+*   "filename"_rectangle_fit.png - an image of the original image with the fitted, classified rectangles superimposed on it.
+                           CYAN - one rod features
+                           BLUE - small features
+                           YELLOW - two rod features
+                           RED - three or more rod features
+*   "filename"_rectangle_fit_lines.png - The original image with lines representing the major axis of the fitted rectangles in the case of one-rod features and rectangles in the case of multi-rod features.
+                           CYAN - one rod features
+                           BLUE - small features
+                           YELLOW - two rod features
+                           RED - three or more rod features
+*   "filename"_rectangle_fit_optim.png - The original image with lines representing the major axis of the optimized fitted rectangles in the case of one-rod features and rectangles in the case of multi-rod features.
+                           CYAN - optimized one rod features
+                           BLUE - small features
+                           YELLOW - two rod features
+                           RED - three or more rod features
+*    List of Dictionaries - Each particle has an associated dictionary containing information about the particle (area, aspect ratio, length, etc.)